Free-Living Amoeba as Agents of Infection (Online CE Course)

 Up to 8 CE hours

 Most protozoa are free-living and have little or no impact on human health.
 They are found throughout the environment, particularly in soil and water.
-However, there are four free-living amoeba that have been associated with serious human infections.
-This course seeks to identify these amoeba and discuss their life cycles, methods of infection, and the symptoms that occur, as well as determine preventive measures that may be available.
+However, four free-living amoebas have been associated with serious human infections.
+This course seeks to identify these amoebas, discuss their life cycles, methods of infection, and symptoms, and determine available preventive measures.

 See all available courses